JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

-ordering of these integers being consistent with that of the pool), `decoder` (for constructing a callable object that decodes the integers back into `CategoricalValue`/`CategoricalString` objects), and `classes`, for extracting the complete pool from a single value.
+ordering of these integers being consistent with that of the pool), `decoder` (for constructing a callable object that decodes the integers back into `CategoricalValue`/`CategoricalString` objects), and `classes`, for extracting all the `CategoricalValue` or `CategoricalString` objects sharing the pool of a particular value/string.
 Refer to [Convenience methods](@ref) below for important details.

 Note that a decoder created during `fit` may need to be bundled with